percona/portal-doc/docs/rel-notes/march-2023.md

 **InnoDB Configuration**

-- Now notifies when the redo log files are not sized correctly, either because they are too small or too large
+- Now notifies when the redo log files are not sized correctly, either because they are too small or too large.
 - Includes MySQL **innodb_file_per_table** configuration check for improved space management or data isolation.

 ## Enhanced page headers